Neldardhen/neldardhen.github.io/src/site/notes/Neldardhen System/Adventures/The Archeologists/The Archeologists - GM Summary.md

 DC 10 Perception check to notice he has inverted hands DC 20 History or Religion check to know that he is a Devil

-During his dialog Cikryu will often the term "contract" or "deal" and will be adamant that he do not say lies and upholds his promises.
+During his dialog Cikryu will often use the terms "contract" or "deal" and will be adamant that he do not say lies (the word "say" is important there.
+He will still lie by omission or try to decieve) and upholds his promises.
 Character that notice that can retry a DC 15 History or Religion check to gather that he is a Devil.
 ## The Museum (Tribe's route)